Strauman/exercisebank/src/README.txt

 A tool for creating and managing exercise sets in maths, physics, statistics and the like.

 Files:
-- exbank.sty : The exercise bank
+- exercisebank.sty : The exercise bank
 - manual.pdf : Description of how the package works
 - example.zip : containing example
   |-- example.tex : example of use